ray155093/azure-docs.zh-tw/articles/data-catalog/data-catalog-what-is-data-catalog.md

 <properties
-   pageTitle="什麼是 Azure 資料目錄？ | Microsoft Azure"
-   description="本文提供 Microsoft Azure 資料目錄的概觀，包括其具備的功能以及專門解決的問題。資料目錄可讓任何使用者 – 從分析師、資料科學家到開發人員 – 註冊、探索、了解及取用資料來源。"
-   services="data-catalog"
-   documentationCenter=""
-   authors="steelanddata"
+   pageTitle="What is Azure Data Catalog? | Microsoft Azure" description="This article provides an overview of Microsoft Azure Data Catalog, including its features and the problems it is designed to address.
+Data Catalog provides capabilities that enable any user – from analysts to data scientists to developers – to register, discover, understand, and consume data sources." services="data-catalog" documentationCenter="" authors="steelanddata"